GreenmaskIO/greenmask/docs/built_in_transformers/transformation_inheritance.md

 This will apply the `RandomUuid` transformation to the `user_id` column in the `orders` table automatically.

-## Example 2.
-Tables with end-to-end identifiers
+## Example 3.
+References on tables with end-to-end identifiers

 In this example, we have three tables: `tablea`, `tableb`, and `tablec`.
 All tables have a composite primary key.
 In the tables `tableb` and `tablec`, the primary key is also a foreign key that references the primary key of `tablea`.